Taking a paid holiday

 Can your employer refuse your holiday request?

-While there are times when holiday dates cannot be changed, in general, employees and employers tend to work together.
-There is a formal process if your employer has decided to refuse your holiday request.
-This could be for a number of reasons such as:-
+While there are times when holiday dates cannot be changed, employees and employers will usually try to work together.
+Your employer can refuse a holiday request for valid business reasons, such as:-

-If your employer gives you sufficient notice that they have refused your holiday request, you should not take your holidays.
-Legally, this will be classed as misconduct and could have potentially serious consequences for your future employment.
-Speak to your employer!
+If your employer gives you the correct notice refusing your holiday request, you should not take the holiday without agreement.
+Doing so could be treated as misconduct and may have serious consequences for your employment.
+Speak to your employer if you think the refusal is unfair or unreasonable!

 Continued refusal of your holiday requests